bpatrick31/humdah-api-capstone/README.md

 This application will allow you to select the state of your choice, and then we will analyze the number of loans that were originated or denied from 2012 - 2017.
 Draw upon these insights to see trends on loan processing volume in your state.

+## How to use it
+Once you are on the insights page (shown in the second screenshot) select the state you'd like to analyze.
+We will send that request to the CFPB and then summarize the information based on the filters you select.
+You can filter for different insights by analyzing specific years or the type of loan like (home purchase, a refefinance, or a loan for improvements).
+Hit update and you will have your returned values!

 ## Screen Shots
 ![screen shot 2018-09-30 at 5 32 57 pm](https://user-images.githubusercontent.com/19401140/46265074-3ff80900-c4d8-11e8-9a6b-8f116ed753bb.png)
 ![screen shot 2018-09-30 at 5 33 19 pm](https://user-images.githubusercontent.com/19401140/46265073-3ff80900-c4d8-11e8-88fd-fe6c6d9396ac.png)